Jirles/pettr/NOTES.md

   - names need to be present
 [x] at least one scope method (filter for dog index)
 - User
-    - favorite dogs: rank by rating
+    - favorite dogs: rank by rating, most recent
 - Pettings
     - dog name
     - User